Start Printed Page 12714

 Notice of intent to prepare an Environmental Impact Statement.

-Comments concerning the project must be received by March 27, 2013.
-The draft environmental statement is expected in July 2013 and the final Environmental Impact Statement is expected in November 2013.
+Written comments concerning the scope of the analysis must be received by April 23, 2018.
+The draft EIS is expected July 2018, and the final EIS is expected December 2018.

 Start Further Info